Music

 Credits 3

-An advanced study of digital recording and editing based on computer-based recording systems on live and studio recording projects.
+This course is an advanced study of digital recording and editing based on computer-based recording systems on live and studio recording projects.

 MU 472: Virtual Instruments